STATEMENT: Green Century Climate Proposal Earns 22% of Votes at Timken

 Further, Timken plans to cut carbon emissions per unit of revenue, which would allow it to generate more emissions if it earns more revenue.
 Because of that, its overall emissions reduction may be as little as 7% by 2030 or, worse, even increase.

-“We’re looking for Timken to move from a laggard to a leadership position on climate and the clean energy transition,” said Green Century Funds President Leslie Samuelrich.
+“We’re looking for Timken to move from a laggard to a leadership position on climate and the clean energy transition,” said Green Century President Leslie Samuelrich.
 “We appreciate the investors who stood with us in asking the company to accelerate and expand its efforts to cut its carbon footprint ,and we invite more to keep the pressure on Timken.”

 Timken Flirting with Climate and Reputational Risk